egoist/tipc/README.md

 sumMutation.mutate({ a: 1, b: 2 })
 ```

-It's up to you to whether use the RPC method as a query or mutation, you can use call `useQuery`:
+It's up to you to whether use the TIPC method as a query or mutation, you can use call `useQuery`:

 ```ts
 const sumQuery = client.sum.useQuery({ a: 1, b: 2 })